Is My Child Ready for Kindergarten? A Complete Kindergarten Readiness Assessment & Checklist

 • Knows parents’ names

-• Is able to follow a 2 or 3 step instruction (like, “Please take your dish to the sink and then throw away your napkin.”)
+• Follows 2-3 step directions (like, “Please take your dish to the sink and then throw away your napkin.”)

-• Can follow rules and routines (with occasional reminders!)
+• Can follow rules and routines (with reminders!)

 • Takes care of belongings